bitcoin-dot-org/Bitcoin.org/_includes/ref_core_rpcs-abcdefg.md

-*String; optional:* if header data is provided, it will be checked to see if it meets the target threshold (difficulty) and then affixed to a block of transactions (which produces a matching Merkle root).
+*String; optional:* if header data is provided, it will be checked to see if it meets the target threshold (difficulty) and then affixed to a block of transactions (which produces a matching merkle root).
 Then the complete block will be broadcast to the network.
 Data is in the same format as provided by the *data* output parameter (see below).